jonathantwite/SQLDentist/content/blog/yet-another-accidental-fullstack-dba.md

+---
-# Yet another accidental fullstack DBA
+title: Yet another accidental fullstack DBA

-Welcome.
+description: 'My story is the story of many other developers...'
+---
 My story is the story of many other developers...
 <!--more-->
 I started a new job at a company creating line-of-business software for local government.
 I started working with a large and complex management system built in C# (WPF) backed by an SQL database that is installed locally on the clients own hardware.
 The system is a classic legacy application - functionality wise it works well for the clients, although the code is a little messy now and has suffered from a little lack of structure.
 It was however, somewhat slow in several places and at times struggled with the ever growing amount of data requested by the users.